A Relevant Example with CMake

 This turned out to be surprisingly difficult given the lack of useful documentation.
 I found a few blog posts that were useful, specifically this one, however none seemed to have concrete example code to play around with.
 This repo was very useful, and I was able to figure out a lot of what I needed to do from it, but there were pain points; the biggest of which was that the project was header-only, meaning that it did not export any libraries.
 Great for them and people wanting to work with their repo, but not great for me.
 I ended up building my solution from many Google searches and trial-and-error.
 The solution I arrived at came from the following considerations:

-• Packages need to export both their targets and their dependencies.
+should be used for finding both internal and external dependencies - Packages need to export both their targets and their dependencies.
 Not doing so could create compile- and/or runtime errors.

-From ifopt_core/CMakeLists.txt:
+From ifopt_core/CMakeLists.txt

 set_target_properties(ifopt_core PROPERTIES